Joe McDonnell (hunger striker): Early life

-McDonnell was born on Slate Street in the lower Falls Road of Belfast as one of 10 children.
+Joseph McDonnell was born on Slate Street in the lower Falls Road of Belfast as fifth of eight children.
 He attended a nearby Roman Catholic school.
-He married Goretti in 1970, and moved into her sister's house in Lenadoon.
-Their house was attacked on numerous occasions.
+He married Goretti in 1970, and moved into her sister's house at Horn Drive in the Lenadoon area.
+Their house, being one of only two Catholic households on an otherwise loyalist street, was attacked on numerous occasions before they were forced to move into Goretti's mother's house.

 IRA activity

 McDonnell was arrested in Operation Demetrius, and along with Gerry Adams and others was interned on the prison ship HMS Maidstone.
 He was later moved to HM Prison Maze for several months.
 Upon release, he joined the Provisional IRA Belfast Brigade.
 He met Bobby Sands during the preparation for a firebomb attack on the Balmoral Furnishing Company's premises in Dunmurry.
-During the ensuing shoot-out between the IRA and the Royal Ulster Constabulary (RUC) and British Army, both men, along with Séamus Finucane and Seán Lavery, were arrested.
+During the ensuing shoot-out between the IRA and the Royal Ulster Constabulary (RUC) and army, both men, along with Séamus Finucane and Seán Lavery, were arrested.
 McDonnell and the others were sentenced to 14 years in prison for possession of a firearm.
 None of the men recognized nor accepted the jurisdiction of the court.
+Following sentencing, he was returned to HMP Maze and imprisoned in the H5 Block.

 Hunger strike

 McDonnell agreed with the goals of the Irish hunger strike, namely: the right not to wear a prison uniform; the right not to do prison work; the right of free association with other prisoners; the right to organise their own educational and recreational facilities and the right to one visit, one letter and one parcel per week.

 Although McDonnell was not involved in the first (1980) hunger strike, he joined Bobby Sands and the others in the second (1981) hunger strike.
-During the strike he fought the general election in the Republic of Ireland, and only narrowly missed election in the Sligo–Leitrim constituency.
-He went 61 days without food before dying on 8 July 1981.
-He has two children.
-His wife Goretti took an active part in the campaign in support of the hunger strikers.
+During the strike he stood as an Anti-H Block candidate in the 1981 general election in the Republic of Ireland for the Sligo–Leitrim constituency, receiving 5,639 votes and only being eliminated on the second last count.
+His hunger strike lasted for 61 days before dying on 8 July 1981.
+He had two children.
+His wife Goretti, and daughter Bernadette, took an active part in the campaign in support of the hunger strikers.

-McDonnell was buried in the grave next to Bobby Sands at Milltown Cemetery.
+McDonnell was buried in the same grave as Bobby Sands at Milltown Cemetery.
 John Joe McGirl, McDonnell's election agent in Sligo–Leitrim, gave the oration at his funeral.
 Quoting Patrick Pearse, he stated: "He may seem the fool who has given his all, by the wise men of the world; but it was the apparent fools who changed the course of Irish history".